Executive Board of CSPA-NYS

 University at Buffalo

 Ben Fabian is currently the Assistant Director and Student Support Coordinator in Student Conduct and Advocacy within the Student Life division at the University at Buffalo.
 Additionally, Ben has previous experience at Pratt Institute and Wagner College in New York City.
 Ben has a B.A. in Sociology (’08) and a M.S. in College Student Personnel Administration (’10) from Canisius College.
-In addition to his current work with supporting students of concern, Ben has professional experience and interests in residential education, new student orientation and first year programs.
-In addition to his current role on the executive board, Ben previously served as Vice President for Professional Development, Member at Large and a member of the 2012 annual conference planning committee.
+In addition to his current work in student conduct, Ben has professional experience and interests in residential education, new student orientation and first year programs.
+Prior to assuming his current role on the executive board, Ben previously served as Vice President for Professional Development, Member at Large and a member of the 2012 annual conference planning committee.